 It’s also called buying a currency pair.
 Once you purchase the asset, your expectation is that its value is going to rise.
 When you close this position, you are effectively selling the currency pair at a higher price.
 You, therefore, make a profit.
 Now let’s see this in action using Olymp Trade.

 1: Here we have a 1-minute chart for the currency pair EUR/USD.
-We are going to go long because the current market sentiment is that the buyers are rejecting the low prices, which has been indicated by the formation of the first bullish candlestick followed by two other bullish candles.
+In this forex trading tutorial, we are going to go long because the current market sentiment is that the buyers are rejecting the low prices, which has been indicated by the formation of the first bullish candlestick followed by two other bullish candles.

 So we are entering a trade with the hopes that the exchange rate will increase thanks to more buyers purchasing the pair, which increases its price.